Get exclusive member benefits & effect social change. Join Today

 Certain risk factors increase your likelihood of developing a hammer toe.
 These include:

-Wearing shoes that are too small can force the joint of your toes into a dislocated position.
+Wearing shoes that are too small can force the joint of your toes into an abnormal position.
 This makes it impossible for your muscles to stretch out.
 Over time, the practice of wearing improperly fitting shoes increases your risk of developing:

 A hammer toe causes you discomfort when you walk.
 It can also cause you pain when you try to stretch or move the affected toe or those around it.
 Hammer toe symptoms may be mild or severe.

-See your doctor or podiatrist right away if you develop any of these symptoms.
+See your orthopedic surgeon or podiatrist right away if you develop any of these symptoms.

 A doctor can usually diagnose a hammer toe during a physical exam.
 Imaging tests, such as X-rays, may be necessary if you’ve had a bone, muscle, or ligament injury in your toe.